laeder/laeder.github.io/_books/douglas-coupland-microserfs.md

 I really liked this book.
 It's funny, romantic, geeky and heart warming.
 As a programmer I feel at home in this company.
-I also feel with the father that lost his job and his feeling of losing his meaning.
+I also feel with the father that lost his job and his feeling of losing his purpose.